 The Joseph H. Williams Tallgrass Prairie Preserve is the largest (39,650 acres) protected remnant of tallgrass prairie left on earth.
-Originally spanning portions of 14 states from Texas to Minnesota, urban sprawl and conversion to cropland have left less than 4% of this magnificent landscape
+Due to urban sprawl and conversion to cropland, this ecoregion, originally spanning across 14 states from Texas to Minnesota, have left less than 4% remaining of this magnificent landscape

 Our "Patch Burn" approach utilizes prescribed burning on roughly 1/3rd of productive rangeland each year, leaving the remaining portions undisturbed by fire.
 Early research by Oklahoma State University indicates that the complex and mosaic plant communities produced by this "patchy" approach offers huge rewards for biodiversity.
 Approximately three dozen prescribed burns are conducted each year totaling 15,000 - 20,000 acres.
 Since 1991, over 730 prescribed burns have been conducted totaling 354,000 acres.
 In addition we have assisted neighboring ranches burn 518,000 acres and helped them suppress 127 wildfires.

 In addition to using prescribed burns on our preserve, we offer offer conservation-minded ranchers an alternative to traditional grazing practices.
 Conservancy staff have conducted several "patch-burn" workshops with local cattle ranchers to illustrate the potential rewards of embracing this wildlife-friendly method of land management, while continuing to meet the bottom line for their cattle production operations.
 Beyond alternative grazing practices, we offer to hold conservation easements for land owners who would like to ensure the preservation of their property.